Services

 Step 1: Research the market and set a budget

 Start by reviewing recent sales in your preferred cities – Medellín for digital nomads, Bogotá for professionals, Cartagena for vacation rentals.
-As an American buyer, you should plan for closing costs like ≈0.54% in notary fees and 0.5–1% in registration tax, both based on deed value and location.
+Plan for closing costs that change by department and notary, plus building HOA rules that can reshape the “real” monthly cost.

 Step 2: Find a property through a real estate agent or online platforms